Vanessa Gordon's Music

 Workshops and Institutes

-Sunday May 15th at 3pm, Austin Waldorf School
+Spring Recital, in May at The Austin Waldorf School

-- The 2016 Heart of Texas Suzuki workshop dates are January 16th and 17th, 2016..
+- The Heart of Texas Suzuki workshop occurs in January.
+Please visit our website for more information at www.heartoftexassuzuki.org.
 It is recommended that all piano students and both their parents attend.
-Please visit our website www.heartoftexassuzuki.org.
 This is an excellent opportunity to get feedback from master teachers and it provides extra incentive.
 It is the only Suzuki piano institute in central Texas.
-Please see our for more information and to register.

 - Please arrive 5 minutes early to provide time for bathroom visits, washing hands etc.